php-webdriver/php-webdriver/README.md

 $element->elements($using, $value);
 ```

-$using its the location method either as a string value
+$using is the the location method either as a string value
     * id
     * xpath
     * link text